hugaped/MBNMAtime/README.md

 between treatments, and it does so in a way that explains time-course, thus explaining heterogeneity and inconsistency that may be present in a standard Network Meta-Analysis (NMA).
-All models and analyses are implemented in a Baysian framework, following an extension of the standrd NMA methodology presented by Lu and Ades (2004) and are run in JAGS (JAGS Computer Program 2017).
+All models and analyses are implemented in a Bayesian framework, following an extension of the standard NMA methodology presented by Lu and Ades (2004) and are run in JAGS (JAGS Computer Program 2017).
 For full details of time-course MBNMA methodology see Pedder et al. (2019).